n-deleforge/homey/README.md

 ## How does it work ?

 Everything is stored localy on your device but you can export your data (name, weather, favs etc.) and then import it on another device.
-The application is written in pure JavaScript so no depencies are needed, except a modern browser.
+The application is written in native JavaScript so no depencies are needed, except a modern browser.